- Full Professor: Department of Liberal Studies

-- Associate Professor: Advanced Studies in Education and Counseling
+- Full Professor: Department of Advanced Studies in Education and Counseling

-Dr. Hansuvadha has had over 6 years of classroom experience in special education classrooms where she has worked as a Special Day Class teacher serving early childhood and elementary students with mild/moderate and moderate/severe disabilities in Ventura County, California.
-Currently, she is the program coordinator for the Master of Science program in Special Education and Clear Credential programs.
-Dr. Hansuvadha is passionate about enhancing the quality of inclusive teacher preparation so that all teachers can effectively serve diverse learners.
+Dr. Hansuvadha has had over 6 years of classroom experience in special education in which she worked as an Education Specialist serving early childhood and elementary students with mild to moderate and extensive support needs in Ventura County, California.
+Before serving as department chair of Liberal Studies, Dr. Hansuvadha was the program coordinator for the Master of Science program in Special Education and Clear Credential programs at CSULB.
+She is president of the California Association of Professors of Special Education (CAPSE/TED).
+Dr. Hansuvadha is committed to enhancing the quality of inclusive teacher preparation, in particular, through a disability justice lens, so that all educators and school-related professionals can effectively support diverse learners and their families using affirming and culturally responsive and sustaining practices.
 Her teaching, service, and research activities align with this vision.

 My areas of research include:

-Disproportionality in special education, namely over-representation of CLD students
+Disproportionality in special education, namely over-representation of historically oppressed students

 Hansuvadha, N. (June, 2011).
 The power of one team’s journey towards collaboration: Part II.
 The Monarch Center: Office of Special Education Programs, U.S. Department of Education. www.monarchcenter.org